Search

 - Stopped at a floor - Need to remove the request, check if we should reverse or go idle

-- IDLE with stops - Need to pick a direction
+- IDLE with requests - Need to pick a direction before doing anything else

-- No stops ahead in current direction - Need to reverse
+- No requests ahead in current direction - Need to reverse

 step()